Metacognition for SEND and Neurodivergent Students

 Dual coding approaches that combine

-Sweller's cognitive load theory helps explain metacognition's impact on neurodivergent learners.
-The theory (Sweller, various dates) says working memory is limited.
+Sweller's (1988) cognitive load theory helps explain metacognition's impact on neurodivergent learners.
+The theory says working memory is limited.
 Good teaching reduces extra cognitive load, aiding learning for all learners.

 Applying cognitive load theory to metacognitive instruction:

 Overly complex presentations undermine effective learning.
 Simple formats help learners manage thinking skills, (Bjork, 1994).
-Clear structures for metacognition reduce wasted effort, (Sweller, 2011; Kirschner, 2002).
+Kirschner, Sweller and Clark (2006) argued that novice learners need clear guidance when they meet complex new material.

 Improve germane load by using worked examples and partially completed templates.
 These support schema development without overwhelming working memory.